gaoyifan/diverge-rs/README.md

 * this is a port of [a previous project](https://github.com/Jimmy-Z/diverge) to Rust, some features are different/dropped:
 	* AAAA is IP set based too, instead of based on A decision.
-	* HTTPS fallbacks to upstream A if no hit in domain map.
+	* other query types fallbacks to upstream A if no hit in domain map.
 		* instead of based on A decision.
-	* (dropped) QTYPE other than A/AAAA/PTR/HTTPS.
 	* (dropped) decision cache (with redis dependency).
 	* (dropped) listen on UDP.